 operating statement and the report of the auditors thereon;

 All other business transacted at an ordinary or annual general meeting shall be deemed to be special business and all business shall be deemed special that is transacted at an extraordinary general meeting of the Society.

-13. No business shall be transacted at any meeting of the Society unless a quorum of members is present at the commencement of such business and such quorum shall consist of five members.
+19. No business shall be transacted at any meeting of the Society unless a quorum of regular members is present at the commencement of such business and such quorum shall consist of five regular members.

-14. If within one-half hour from the time appointed for the meeting, a quorum of members is not present, the meeting, if convened upon the requisition of the members, shall be dissolved.
-In any case, it shall stand adjourned to such time and place as a majority of the members then present shall direct and if at such adjourned meeting a quorum of members is
+20. If within one-half hour from the time appointed for the meeting, a quorum of regular members is not present, the meeting, if convened upon the requisition of the regular members, shall be dissolved.
+In any case, it shall stand adjourned to such time and place as a majority of the regular members then present shall direct and if at such adjourned meeting a quorum of regular members is

 not present, it shall be adjourned sine die.

 (a) The President of the Society shall preside as President at every general meeting of the Society;

 (b) If there is no President or if at any meeting he is not present at the time of holding the same, the Vice-President shall preside as President;